Daphne-Qin/AdventOfCode2021/README.md

 1. *Problem 03 Part 2*: 15m 5.521s (when running a while loop that never incremented and thus could never satisfy the ending condition, corrected code takes <0.3s)

 ### Favorite Problems
+1. [**Problem 24**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem24): it could be either very annoying or very interesting to solve, depending on your tastes.
+You do have to notice quite a few things, though!
-1. [**Problem 12**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem12): a recursion problem, but a nice recursion problem!
+2. [**Problem 12**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem12): a recursion problem, but a nice recursion problem!
 Seemed scary at the beginning, but got pretty straightforward once I started coding everything out.
-2. [**Problem 13**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem13): a problem where, in terms of coming up with solution logic, the input had something to offer, too!
 3. [**Problem 06**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem06): simple yet deceptive.

 ### Most Annoying Problems